 Once Uptrends generates the message and sends it out to the third party system or API, the full message content, the server’s response code, and the content is displayed.
 You can expand the request headers and content and the response headers and content to inspect the outgoing and incoming traffic that was involved in sending this test message.

 While the test function described in the previous section is useful for static testing of your message and variables and establishing that the communication channel to the external system works correctly, it’s good to have the option to verify that the integration works correctly in a live situation as well.

 First, make sure that one of your alert definitions actually uses your integration.
 Otherwise, Uptrends never triggers the integration to send out messages.
-For more information on how to activate integrations in your alerting setup, please read this Academy lesson about escalation levels.
+For more information on how to activate integrations in your alerting setup, please read about escalation levels.

 Next, an error situation needs to happen so that your monitoring generates a real alert.
 As soon as you see an alert in your Alert status or Alert log dashboard, click on it to reveal the details for that alert.
 The Details tab lists all key properties of the alert; the Messages tab contains the information you need to inspect the message traffic between Uptrends and the external system.

 On the Messages tab, locate the integration you want to inspect; it may display other integrations that were also triggered by this alert.
 Expand the integration panel and the requests and responses within it.
 You’ll see the full content of the outgoing message(s), the responses sent back by the external system, and any error messages that occurred if there was a problem in sending the alert message.